 Chinyanja Triangle Soil Fertility Project

-As part of the Rural Livelihoods Diversified Activity – Soil Fertility (RLDA-SF) consortium, CNFA promoted the development of private sector networks of agrodealers to commercialize agricultural inputs distribution in Southern Africa.
-Through our Malawi affiliate, Rural Market Development Trust (RUMARK), we designed and implemented this program to expand the agricultural input distribution system, to increase the flow of inputs to smallholder farmers, and to increase production and incomes in the Malawi and Mozambique region of “Chinyanja Triangle.”
+As part of the Rural Livelihoods Diversified Activity – Soil Fertility (RLDA-SF) consortium, CNFA promoted the development of private sector networks of agro-dealers to commercialize agricultural inputs distribution in Southern Africa.
+Through the organization’s Malawi affiliate, Rural Market Development Trust (RUMARK), CNFA designed and implemented this program to expand the agricultural input distribution system, increase the flow of inputs to smallholder farmers, and increase production and incomes in the Malawi and Mozambique region of “Chinyanja Triangle.”

 - Demonstrate new technologies to targeted beneficiaries;